trstringer/trstringer.github.io/_posts/2023-02-22-show-prometheus-targets.md

 When working with Prometheus, oftentimes you're dealing with dynamic targets.
 The most common example of that is [Kubernetes targets](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) with the `kubernetes_sd_config` configuration.
 Even if your Prometheus configuration is valid and doesn't have errors, you might be wandering why a particular target's metrics aren't being scraped.

 One of the ways to see *exactly* what Prometheus is scraping is to make a direct HTTP request to the Prometheus API.
-In my instance, my instance of Prometheus is running directly inside my Kubernetes cluster, so I need to port forward first:
+In my case, my instance of Prometheus is running directly inside my Kubernetes cluster, so I to start a port forwarding session first:

 ```bash
 $ kubectl port-forward -n <prometheus_namespace> <prometheus_pod> 9090:9090